andrewcbuensalida/formik-yup-form/README.md

    git checkout -b 456-bug-fix
    Repeat steps 3 and 4 until no more bugs
    Hopefully the bugs are independent from each another so there's less conflict.
+6. If there is a revision for 123-bug-fix, on 456 git stash git checkout 123 make changes git push git checkout 456 git rebase 123 then repeat steps 3 and 4

 ///////////////////////////////////////